 Guide to the European Union

 The main institutions of the EU are those that were created in 1957, though the way that they work and the relationships between them have changed considerably.
-They are:-

 The European Commission which consist of Commissioners appointed by the member countries and full time officials.